rockerBOO/sd-webui-daam/README.md

 ## Known issues

 - Batch size works but isn't lining up with the right areas.
 - Grids may have different images mixed together, especially bad in combo with batches.

+## Changelog

+2023-12-02 — SDXL now supported

 ## Development